 The Green Capital Secretariat is currently run by RPS Group Plc, Ireland.
 RPS is Ireland’s leading multi-disciplinary, all island consultancy providing Planning, Engineering, Environmental and Communications services.
-This appointment was made following an open call for tender published in the Official Journal of the European Union in2015.
+This appointment was made following an open call for tender published in the Official Journal of the European Union in 2016.

 EU funding for cities